-In 2015, a resolution was adopted by the PSAC Convention delegates that requires, once every three years each region to organize a Regional Conference for Racially Visible Members.
-Regional conferences have traditionally served as introductory union events to newer activists and have more of an educational focus to them.
+Once every three years, each region organizes a regional women's conference in which Regional Women's Committees play a crucial role.
+These conferences have traditionally served as introductory union events to newer women activists and have more of an educational focus to them.